briankoser/sfc-listeners-guide/episodes/0086-the-morality-of-immortality.md

   <q class="matt">Stop!
 Stop!</q>
 </div>

-Ben watched half of the first episode of {% work "Star Trek: The Next Generation" %} and hated it. <q class="archivist inline">If you're interested in checking the show out, don't start with season 1.
-Check out {% work "Measure of a Man" %} or {% work "Darmok" %}.</q>
+Ben watched half of the first episode of {% work "Star Trek: The Next Generation" %} and hated it. {% arc %}If you're interested in checking the show out, don't start with season 1.
+Check out {% work "Measure of a Man" %} or {% work "Darmok" %}.{% endarc %}

 The Sci-Fi Feud...continues?